No Result

 Monthly Dividend Stock In Focus: Sabine Royalty Trust

 Royalty trusts have unique characteristics and risk factors that investors should consider before investing.
-However, thanks to their high yields, they could be appealing to income investors.
+However, thanks to their high yields and monthly payouts, they could be appealing to income investors.
 Investors looking for exposure to the oil and gas industry may also find them attractive.

 This article will discuss Sabine’s business model and why investors anticipating higher oil and gas prices may want to examine this royalty trust more closely.